Gemma Grainger: England

-A UEFA Pro Licence holder since 2016, Grainger spent more than a decade within The Football Association, coaching across England’s women’s development pathway.
+A UEFA Pro Licence holder since 2016, Grainger spent more than a decade working for The Football Association, coaching across England’s women's development pathway.
 Between 2010 and 2021, she managed at under-17, under-19, and under-20 level, taking England to four UEFA European finals and two FIFA U-20 World Cups.

-She was also part of the England senior coaching staff for UEFA Women’s Euro 2017, supporting head coach Mark Sampson and later Phil Neville’s backroom team during subsequent international camps.
+She was also part of the England senior coaching staff for UEFA Women’s Euro 2017, supporting head coach Mark Sampson and later Phil Neville's backroom team during subsequent international camps.

 During her time with the FA, Grainger was recognised for developing players who went on to senior international success, including Beth Mead, Georgia Stanway, and Ella Toone.
-FA Director Baroness Sue Campbell later said her work “showed how vital the Lionesses’ pathway is in developing coaches and building the talent pool for the future.”
+FA Director Sue Campbell, Baroness Campbell of Loughborough said her work "showed how vital the Lionesses' pathway is in developing coaches and building the talent pool for the future".

 Wales

 Grainger was appointed Wales head coach in March 2021 on a four-year contract.
-Her tenure was marked by significant progress in performance and professionalism, with the team reaching their first-ever World Cup play-off and recording their highest FIFA ranking to date during her time in charge.
+Her tenure was marked by progress in performance and professionalism, with the team reaching their first World Cup play-off and recording their highest FIFA ranking to date during her time in charge.

-Under her leadership, Wales earned notable victories over Bosnia and Herzegovina and Kazakhstan, and drew record crowds at Cardiff City Stadium, reflecting growing national support.
-Grainger was praised for fostering a “clear process and culture of growth,” according to captain Angharad James, while Jess Fishlock credited her with taking the team “to another level.”
+Under her leadership, Wales earned victories over Bosnia and Herzegovina and Kazakhstan, and drew record crowds at Cardiff City Stadium, reflecting growing national support.
+Grainger was praised for fostering a "clear process and culture of growth", according to captain Angharad James-Turner, while Jess Fishlock credited her with taking the team "to another level".

-Grainger left her role with Wales in January 2024 to become manager of Norway, with FAW officials describing her time in charge as “transformative for the women’s programme.”
+Grainger left her role with Wales in January 2024 to become manager of Norway, with FAW officials describing her time in charge as "transformative for the women's programme".

 Norway

 On 10 January 2024, Grainger was appointed head coach of the Norway women’s national team, succeeding Hege Riise.

-In her first major international tournament in charge, the UEFA Women’s Euro 2025, Grainger guided Norway to three wins from three group-stage matches — the nation’s best start to a major tournament since 1998 and their first knockout appearance since 2013.
-The achievement also made her the first English manager — male or female — to win all three group-stage games on their debut at a European Championship.
+In her first major international tournament in charge, the UEFA Women’s Euro 2025, Grainger guided Norway to three wins from three group-stage matches.
+The achievement made her the first English manager — male or female — whose teams won all three group-stage games on their debut at a European Championship.

 Norway finished top of Group B, ahead of Finland, Iceland and hosts Switzerland, before being narrowly defeated by Italy in the quarter-finals.
-The campaign marked a significant step forward for Norway, combining renewed belief with results, and was widely described in Norwegian media as a “successful rebuild built on structure and calm leadership.”
+The campaign marked a step forward for Norway, combining renewed belief with results, and was described in Norwegian media as a "successful rebuild built on structure and calm leadership".

-Grainger’s side also set a new team scoring record for Norway at a European Championship, netting seven goals across the group stage, while maintaining an unbeaten record until the quarter-final stage.
+Grainger's side also set a new team scoring record for Norway at a European Championship, netting seven goals across the group stage, while maintaining an unbeaten record until the quarter-final stage.